Iterative, backscatter-analysis algorithms for increasing transmission and focusing light through highly-scattering random media: Problem formulation

 When this optimal wavefront is excited and the medium is lossless, $\topt = 1- \Gamma(\aopt) = 1- \widetilde{\sigma}_{M}^{2}=\sigma_{1}^{2}$.
 When the wavefront associated with the $i$-th right singular vector $\widetilde{\underline{v}}_{i}$ is excited, the transmitted power is given by $\tau(\widetilde{\underline{v}}_{i}) = 1- \Gamma(\widetilde{\underline{v}}_{i}) = 1 - \widetilde{\sigma}_{i}^{2}$, which we refer to as the transmission coefficient of the $i$-th eigen-wavefront of $S_{11}$.
 Analogously, we refer to $\Gamma(\widetilde{\underline{v}}_{i})$ as the reflection coefficient of the $i$-th eigen-wavefront of $S_{11}$.

 A technique for increasing transmission via backscatter analysis would require measurement of the $S_{11}$ matrix and the computation of $\aopt$ as in Eq. (\ref{eq:aopt}).
 Our objective is to develop fast, physically realizable, iterative algorithms that converge to $\aopt$ by utilizing significantly fewer backscatter field measurements than the $O(M)$ measurements it would take to first estimate $S_{11}$ and then compute its SVD to determine $\widetilde{\underline{v}}_{M}$.
+Here, we are motivated by applications where it is not possible to measure the transmitted field so that it will not be feasible to measure the $S_{21}$ matrix and compute the optimal wavefront as in Eq. (\ref{eq:aopt s21}).